chenguokai/chenguokai/README.md

 ### Hi there 👋

-I am Chen Guokai.
+I am Chen Guokai(陈国凯).

+### Educations

+0. Bachelor degree, University of Chinese Academy of Sciences (Major: Computer Science)
-A master student University of Chinese Academy of Sciences/Institute of Computing Technology, Chinese Academy of Sciences.
+1. Master student, University of Chinese Academy of Sciences/Institute of Computing Technology, Chinese Academy of Sciences

 ### Projects